stolostron/rhacm-docs/manage_cluster/bare_assets.md

   **Tip:** You can view the `yaml` content updates as you enter the information in the console by setting the *YAML* switch to **ON**.

 4. Enter the namespace where you want to create the bare metal asset.
-Users with access to this namespace can associate this asset to the cluster when creating a cluster.
+Users who have access to this namespace can associate this asset to the cluster when creating a cluster.

 5. Enter the Baseboard Management Conroller address.
 This is the controller that enables communication with the host.
 The following protocols are supported:
   * IPMI, see [IPMI 2.0 Specification](https://www.intel.com/content/www/us/en/products/docs/servers/ipmi/ipmi-second-gen-interface-spec-v2-rev1-1.html) for more information.